ElMassas/containerization/docs/containeronos.md

 Docker != containers
 </div>

-Containers are Linux processes with some special configurations sprinkled in.
-But wait!
-How are they isolated from the rest of the OS?
+Containers are a mix of Linux features with some special configurations sprinkled in.
+Other Operating Systems have similar concepts to the one's we'll discuss in this page, however, due to obiquity of Linux and it being used as the base for container engines even in Windows - Docker for example runs a Linux VM in which containers are ran.

+What are these Linux features?
+ - **Namespaces**
+ - **CGroups**
 The answer is **Namespaces**, which isolate a process's view of the underlying system.
 When a process is run inside a new namespace, it get it's own isolated instance of global resources

 ## Namespaces